Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Introduction

 \section{Introduction}

-The rapid advancement of artificial intelligence (AI) has led to significant changes in many industries, with actuarial science and insurance among those beginning to experience substantial transformation.
-Traditionally, actuarial work relied on statistical modeling and historical data analysis to assess risks and make informed decisions.
-Over the past two decades, the landscape has shifted notably as actuaries adopted machine learning and deep learning methodologies into their analytical frameworks \cite{richman2021ai, richman2021_2, Wuthrich2025AITools}.
-More recently, the emergence of Generative AI (GenAI) has introduced additional innovative approaches that are further enhancing actuarial work.
-GenAI offers opportunities to improve predictive accuracy, streamline operational processes, and unlock valuable insights from unstructured data sources throughout the entire insurance value chain \cite{carlin2024primer, balona2023actuarygpt}.
-This article explores both the current and potential impact of GenAI in actuarial practice and encourages its thoughtful integration into everyday workflows.
-Through four case studies, we demonstrate how GenAI technologies can be used to advance actuarial work.
+The rapid development of artificial intelligence (AI) is changing many fields, and actuarial science and insurance are no exception.
+Traditionally, actuarial work relied on statistical modelling and historical data analysis to assess risks and make informed decisions.
+The landscape has shifted as actuaries have adopted machine learning and deep learning methods into their analytical frameworks \cite{richman2021ai, richman2021_2, Wuthrich2025AITools}.
+Building on these advances, the emergence of generative AI (GenAI) has introduced further approaches that can support actuarial work.
+GenAI offers opportunities to improve predictive accuracy, streamline operational processes, and unlock valuable insights from unstructured data sources throughout the entire insurance value chain \cite{carlin2024primer, balona2023actuarygpt, eling2022impact}.
+While GenAI holds considerable potential in actuarial and insurance contexts, the very capabilities that make it valuable also introduce new risks -- a so-called dual-use nature, whereby the same algorithms can be exploited for both beneficial and harmful purposes \cite{koplin2023}.
+Against this backdrop, this article explores both the current and potential impact of GenAI on actuarial practice, encouraging its thoughtful integration into operational workflows.
+Through four case studies, we show how GenAI methods can be applied to actuarial work.